Bees and Wasps

 What to Do If You Have Bees or Wasps in or Around Your Home

-- Do not try to treat this yourself, our licensed, professional pest technicians use personal protective equipment to ensure they do not get stung.
+- Do not try to treat this yourself, our licensed, professional pest technicians use personal protective equipment for Bees and wasps removal to ensure they do not get stung.
 Many of our clients have called us from the hospital to treat the problem as they got stung trying to alleviate the problem themselves.
 It’s not worth it.

 - Cautiously identify the whereabouts of the nest, hive or swarm.
 If you do locate the area stay well clear and remove your pets from the area.